ZeppelinBot/Vety/docs/docs/plugins/message-commands.md

 ### Signatures and argument parsing

 Message commands accept optional argument signatures from [`knub-command-manager`](https://www.npmjs.com/package/knub-command-manager).
-You can describe positional parameters, options, or rest arguments, and Knub will parse them before invoking your handler.
+You can describe positional parameters, options, or rest arguments, and Vety will parse them before invoking your handler.

 ```ts